UberionAI/ssh-parsing-csv/README.md

 - A text editor for configuring files.

 ## Step 1: Deployment
-Here’s how to set up the project on your computer:
+Here’s how to set up the project:

 1. **Install Go**:
    - Download Go